Call for Papers for a Special Issue: Spring 2021

 Editors’ Biographical Statements

-Associate Kimberly Blockett, Associate Professor of English at Penn State Brandywine, is a C19 literary historian.
+Guest Editor, Kimberly Blockett, Associate Professor of English at Penn State Brandywine, is a C19 literary historian.
 She uses archives and cultural geography to examine black female movement and subjectivity.
 Blockett’s publications include MELUS, Legacy, MLA Approaches to Teaching Hurston, and the Cambridge History of African American Literature.
+The archival work for her forthcoming monograph and annotated edition of Zilpha Elaw’s Memoirs was funded by fellowships from the Ford Foundation, Smithsonian, NEH, and Harvard Divinity School.